Janatha Garage: Marketing

 On the occasion of N.T.
 Rama Rao Jr.'s birthday, the makers unveiled the first look poster on 20 May 2016, along with a motion poster.
 On 21 May 2016, another poster featuring Mohanlal was released, coinciding with his birthday.
 On 6 July 2016, coinciding with the occasion of Ramzan, the makers unveiled the official teaser of the film, and got more than 24,000 likes in one hour of its release.
 The teaser gained three million views within four days and more than 67,000 likes, becoming the most liked teaser in Tollywood.
 The film's theatrical trailer was unveiled on 12 August 2016, at the film's audio launch event held at Shilpakala Vedika in Hyderabad.

 Home media

-The television rights of the film were purchased by Star Maa, for a record sum of ₹12.50 crore.
-The television premiere of Janatha Garage took place on 23 October 2016, and registered a record TRP rating of 20.69, which is the highest in the year.
-It is available on OTT through Hotstar.
+The satellite and digital rights of the film were purchased by Star Maa and Disney+ Hotstar for a record sum of ₹12.50 crore.
+The television premiere of Janatha Garage took place on 23 October 2016 and registered a record TRP rating of 20.69, which is the highest in the year.

 Reception

+Janatha Garage received positive reviews from critics.